-Safari Packages that focus on the primary national parks of Zambia as well as on the Victoria Falls.
+Safari Packages that focus on the primary national parks of Zambia and Victoria Falls.

 Zambia is a sparsely populated country with a small handful of urban centers.
-Livingstone is popular for tourism, due to its proximity to the world wonder of the Victoria Falls.
-National parks like South Luangwa, Kafue and Lower Zambezi offer incredible safari experiences.
+Livingstone is famous for tourism due to its proximity to the world wonder of Victoria Falls.
+National parks like South Luangwa, Kafue, and Lower Zambezi offer incredible safari experiences.

-Magnificent lakes and a number of lesser known national parks make up the other Zambian destinations recommended by African Sky.
-Zambian tourism is primarily nature-based with a remarkable diversity of protected areas and some of the most unique natural sights in Africa.
+Magnificent lakes and several lesser-known national parks make up the other Zambian destinations recommended by African Sky.
+Zambian tourism is primarily nature-based, with a remarkable diversity of protected areas and some of the unique natural sights in Africa.

 Kasanka National Park is located in central Zambia.
-It offers one of the most spectacular natural sights in Africa from October to December, when around ten million fruit bats descend on a small patch of evergreen swamp forest inside the park.
-It also has the distinction of being the place where David Livingstone died on his quest to find the source of the Nile River.
+It offers one of Africa's most spectacular natural sights from October to December when around ten million fruit bats descend on a small patch of evergreen swamp forest inside the park.
+It is where the famous explorer David Livingstone died on his quest to find the source of the Nile River.

-It must be said that Lochinvar does not have the abundance of large mammals found in Lower Zambezi, South Luangwa or Kafue.
-Situated on the southern edge of the Kafue floodplain, the park does offer 428 species of birds, and you are very likely to see large herds of Kafue lechwe, one of the three species of lechwe found in Zambia.
+Lochinvar does not have the abundance of large mammals found in Lower Zambezi, South Luangwa, or Kafue.
+Situated on the Southern edge of the Kafue floodplain, the park does offer 428 species of birds, and you are very likely to see large herds of Kafue lechwe, one of the three species of lechwe found in Zambia.

-Lake Mweru is a beautiful lake situated in the remote northwestern part of Zambia.
+Lake Mweru is a beautiful lake situated in remote northwestern Zambia.
 It is definitely not a destination for the average tourist.
 Those who like to wander off the beaten track will be richly rewarded by dramatic beauty and an authentic African travel destination.

-Liuwa Plains in the far western part of Zambia is one of Africa's most unspoilt wilderness areas.
+Liuwa Plains in the far western part of Zambia is one of Africa's most unspoiled wilderness areas.
 The park is best visited from August to December.
 With the onset of the rainy season in late October, vast herds of wildebeest migrate from Angola.
-Other antelope common to the park include red lechwe, roan, oribi as well as tsessebe.
+Other antelope common to the park include red lechwe, roan, oribi, and tsessebe.
 The park also supports a healthy predator population.

-Zambia vacations incorporate some of the finest off-the-beaten track safari areas on the continent, as well as the world wonder of Victoria Falls.
+Zambia vacations incorporate some of the finest off-the-beaten-track safari areas on the continent and the world wonder of Victoria Falls.

 This luxury 10 Day safari adventure explores the Victoria Falls before embarking on a safari first in the Lower Zambezi National Park and then South Luangwa.

-A safari that combines the Lower Zambezi National Park with adventure activities to the Victoria Falls.
+A week-long safari package combines the Lower Zambezi National Park with adventure activities to the Victoria Falls.

-Authentic Wilderness Zambia is increasingly emerging as a coveted safari destination.
+Zambia is increasingly emerging as a coveted safari destination.
 Its national parks are still relatively under-developed, resulting in authentically 'wild' and pristine wilderness areas.
 Beyond the falls, safari travel to Zambia can indeed be expensive.
 The remote nature of the various lodges and conservation areas means that they do require a bit of effort to reach.
-If you can afford it, however, you will find a safari in Zambia to be an incredibly rewarding experience.
+However, if you can afford it, you will find a safari in Zambia to be an enriching experience.

-Cultural Pursuits Despite many of the lodges' far-flung locations, many rural communities thrive in these areas and contribute enthusiastically to wildlife conservation.
+Despite many of the lodges' far-flung locations, many rural communities thrive in these areas and contribute enthusiastically to wildlife conservation.
 Numerous lodges offer local village tours that incorporate visits to schools and markets.
-Tribal textile excursions are also popular, and a great opportunity to purchase a souvenir or two.
+Tribal textile excursions are also popular and an excellent opportunity to purchase a souvenir.
 Traditional cultural performances mark festive occasions in the Lower Zambezi.

-African Sky provided an individually tailored safari experience with great flexibility in response to our energy levels and what the animals were doing.
+African Sky provided an individually tailored safari experience with great flexibility in response to our energy levels.
 They provided an effective response to initial e-mail inquiries and a professional level of detail, which is why we booked with them.
 Mary-Anne is a gem.
-Highly knowledgeable, very engaging, infectious in her enthusiasm, and nothing was too much trouble.
-The individual care from and rapport with our guide was key to our experience – she was outstanding.Justin & Adele Rees, UK
+She was highly knowledgeable, engaging, and infectious in her enthusiasm, and nothing was too much trouble.
+Her care and rapport were vital to our experience – she was outstanding.Justin & Adele Rees, UK

-Apart from the hotels in and around the town of Livingstone adjacent to the Victoria Falls, most tourist accommodation in Zambia consists of remote tented safari camps as well as more traditional lodges.More Accommodation
+Apart from the hotels in and around the town of Livingstone adjacent to Victoria Falls, most tourist accommodation in Zambia consists of remote tented safari camps and more traditional lodges.View Camps & Lodges

-Most of the safari areas in Zambia host visitors in Tented Camps where no extravagance has been spared to make your stay and safari experience on par with the best in Africa.
+Most safari areas in Zambia host visitors in Tented Camps where no extravagance is spared to make your stay and safari experience on par with the best in Africa.

-More traditional lodge structures that offer a luxurious stay and first rate service in some of Africa's remotest and most imposing wilderness areas far from civilization.
+More traditional lodge structures - offer a luxurious stay and first-rate service in some of Africa's remotest and most imposing wilderness areas far from civilization.

-Typically set on the banks or the Zambezi River or one of the islands in the river, these purchases offer sublime views and the opportunity to view different species as the come to drink.
+Typically set on the banks of the Zambezi River or one of the islands in the river, these purchases offer sublime views and the opportunity to view different species as they come to drink.

 Transportation in Zambia takes many forms.
-The most typical are overland transfers in air-conditioned minibuses or coaches, which we make regular use of for our guests that visit Livingstone and the Victoria Falls.
-Unless otherwise stipulated, all these transfers are private, and transfers are always included for activities.
+The most typical are overland transfers in air-conditioned minibusses or coaches, which we regularly use for guests visiting Livingstone and Victoria Falls.
+Unless otherwise stipulated, all these transfers are private.
+Transfers to and from activities are always included.

-If you are venturing further afield - to Kafue, South Luangwa or Lower Zambezi National Park - both commercial and charter flights are required.
-Boat transfers are also available, but are less common.
+Commercial and charter flights are required if you venture further afield - to Kafue, South Luangwa, or Lower Zambezi National Park.
+Boat transfers are also available but are less common.
 Should you wish to travel overland, it can be a rather strenuous journey that can only be accomplished in a hardy 4x4 vehicle.

 Your comfort and safety while traveling in Southern Africa are paramount to us, and we only ever work with operators and drivers that adhere to our high standards.